DropShipping vs drop surfing

 Is drop surfing legal?

-Yes, because essentially, both strategies are still a type of DropShipping – which is itself legal to do.
+Yes, because essentially, both strategies are still a type of DropShipping – which is itself legal to do, although you may need to carefully check the terms and conditions for different marketplaces.
 However, we don’t think either of these drop surfing approaches alone are necessarily the best way of operating.
 They don’t encourage strong, long-term relationships with your suppliers – and that means that, in the case of a problem, they might not necessarily look on you as favourably as they might if you had built a strong working relationship with them.
 If you’re thinking your DropShipping business is a short-term prospect, that might be fine – but use caution if not.

 Which is best, DropShipping or drop surfing?